Miife/HNG12/README.md

 # HNG12 - Stage 0 Task

 ## Description
-This project is a simple API designed to return user-specific details such as email, current UTC datetime, and GitHub URL in a JSON format.
+This project is a simple API designed to return specific details such as my email, current UTC datetime, and my GitHub URL in a JSON format.
 Here we see how to handle GET requests in a Django API with a dynamic response.

 ## Setup Instructions
 To run this project locally, follow the steps below:

 ### Prerequisites
 1. Python 3.8 or later
 2. Clone the Repository
 ``` git clone https://github.com/Miife/HNG12.git ```
 ``` cd HNG12 ```